clockspot/arduino-clock/README.md

 ![Nixie clocks](https://i.imgur.com/FemMWax.jpg)

-**A digital clock sketch for the Arduino Nano and a nixie tube display.**
+**A digital clock for the Arduino Nano and a nixie tube display.**

-* Features a perpetual calendar with day counter and sunrise/sunset times, alarm with snooze and skip, countdown timer, and automatic DST change.
+* Features a perpetual calendar, day counter, sunrise/sunset, alarm, timer, and automatic DST change.
 * Supports four- or six-digit displays of Nixie tubes multiplexed in pairs via two SN74141 driver chips.
-* Supports LED backlighting with PWM fading, a piezoelectric beeper, and a relay (configurable as an impulse device or an appliance switch, as for a radio).
+* Supports switchable LED backlighting, a piezo beeper, and a relay (to switch an appliance or impulse device).
-* Timekeeping currently requires a DS3231 real-time clock via I2C, which keeps time during power outages and is thermocompensated.
+* Timekeeping currently requires a DS3231 real-time clock via I2C, which is battery-backed and thermocompensated.

-Written for [RLB Designs’](http://rlb-designs.com/) Universal Nixie Driver Board (UNDB), with LED control for v8+ and relay for v9+.
+* Written for [RLB Designs’](http://rlb-designs.com/) Universal Nixie Driver Board (UNDB), with LED control for v8+ and relay for v9+.

 [The latest release can be downloaded here.](https://github.com/clockspot/arduino-nixie/releases/latest) Skip to [Hardware Configuration](#hardware-configuration) for details on how to tweak the sketch.

 ## Operating Instructions, v1.6.0

-[Instructions for earlier software versions are here.](https://github.com/clockspot/arduino-nixie/releases) (The clock displays its software version on startup, since v1.6.0.)
+[Instructions for earlier software versions are here.](https://github.com/clockspot/arduino-nixie/releases) (The clock displays its software version on startup, as of v1.6.0.)

 Press **Select** to cycle through the clock’s functions: [Time](#time), [Calendar](#calendar), [Alarm](#alarm), and [Timer](#timer).